gandf/slick-rss/README.md

 #### I'm not web developper.
 I refactor and add some functions.
 It will take time before having a clean code.

 ### API to send suggested url from other extension:
-Request : {feedUrl: "url", feedTitle: "", feedGroup: ""}
+Request : {recipient: "Slick RSS", feedUrl: "url", feedTitle: "", feedGroup: ""}
 feedUrl is mandatory.
 Return can be :
 - "refused"